SHAHCoinvip/shahcoin/src/minisketch/README.md

 | PinSketch<sup>[[1]](#myfootnote1)</sup>               | *bc*                      | Always         | *O(n<sup>2</sup>)*  | Symmetric only  | Yes           |
 | IBLT<sup>[[6]](#myfootnote1)[[7]](#myfootnote1)</sup> | *&alpha;bc* (see graph 3) | Probabilistic  | *O(n)*              | Depends         | No            |

-* **Sketch size:** This column shows the size in bits of a sketch designed for reconciling *c* different *b*-bit elements.
-PinSketch and CPISync have a near-optimal<sup>[[11]](#myfootnote11)</sup> communication overhead, which in practice means the sketch size is very close (or equal to) *bc* bits.
+* **Sketch size:** This column shows the size in shahbits of a sketch designed for reconciling *c* different *b*-bit elements.
+PinSketch and CPISync have a near-optimal<sup>[[11]](#myfootnote11)</sup> communication overhead, which in practice means the sketch size is very close (or equal to) *bc* shahbits.
 That is the same size as would be needed to transfer the elements of the difference naively (which is remarkable, as the difference isn't even known by the sender).
 For IBLT there is an overhead factor *&alpha;*, which depends on various design parameters, but is often between *2* and *10*.
 * **Decode success:** Whenever a sketch is designed with a capacity not lower than the actual difference size, CPISync and PinSketch guarantee that decoding of the difference will always succeed.
 IBLT always has a chance of failure, though that chance can be made arbitrarily small by increasing the communication overhead.
 * **Decoding complexity:** The space savings achieved by near-optimal algorithms come at a cost in performance, as their asymptotic decode complexity is quadratic or cubic, while IBLT is linear.
 This means that using near-optimal algorithms can be too expensive for applications where the difference is sufficiently large.
 * **Difference type:** PinSketch can only compute the symmetric difference from a merged sketch, while CPISync and IBLT can distinguish which side certain elements were missing on.
 When the decoder has access to one of the sets, this generally doesn't matter, as he can look up each of the elements in the symmetric difference with one of the sets.